 Rochelle Aytes (April), Alyssa Milano (Savi), Yunjin Kim (Karen), Jes Macallan (Joss)

 I like this story.
 STD’s are a reality, so for a show that often has folks jumping in bed with people before they really know who they are, it’s good to see it address this very real possibility.
-Of course I hope Karen doesn’t get HIV or AIDS (although it might be interesting if they had her get Herpes, and then have trying to deal with that next season), but I’m glad they’re addressing this.
+Of course, I hope Karen doesn’t get HIV or AIDS (although it might be interesting if they had her get Herpes, and then have her having to deal with that next season), but I’m glad they’re addressing this.

 Speaking of jumping into bed with people you don’t know, we get the scoop on Daniel (Ricky Whittle), he’s part of the FBI who have been monitoring April for months, due to their investigation into Paul’s criminal activities.
 And now they’re blackmailing her into cooperating with them.
 I can go either way on this story.
 It has potential, but I need to see it play out before I judge it.